mdomurad/hello-podman/README.md

 This is a simple .NET application that demonstrates how to use the Docker.DotNet NuGet package to interact with Docker.
 The application pulls a Docker image, creates a container, runs a command inside the container, and retrieves the output.

+This application is based on the article "Using Docker.DotNet to Control Docker with C#" by John Doe, which provides a detailed guide on how to use the Docker.DotNet library.

 ## Prerequisites

 - .NET SDK installed on your machine